lalrow/AIE8/15_A2A_LangGraph/README.md

 ##### ✅ Answer:

-An AgentCard exposes an agent’s communication mechanism and capabilities.
-It defines how other agents can safely interact with it by describing its input and output modes, skills, and overall abilities.
-It also outlines the message formats and response structures, making communication predictable and consistent across different agents or systems.
+An AgentCard exposes an agent’s communication mechanism and overall capabilities.
+It defines how other agents can safely interact with it by describing its input and output modes, core skills, and abilities.
+This allows an agent to share a clear interface while keeping its internal logic private, ensuring interoperability and safety during communication.

+The AgentCard also contains key metadata such as the agent’s name, description, service URL, provider, version, and documentation link.
+This information gives other agents enough context to identify, locate, and connect to the service.
+It can also specify supported features like streaming, push notifications, or state transition history, along with any authentication requirements such as Basic or Bearer tokens.

+Each skill listed in the AgentCard includes its own name, description, tags, and examples, along with skill-specific input and output modes when they differ from the defaults.
+By publishing all this in a consistent format, the AgentCard ensures that communication between agents remains predictable, reusable, and secure across different frameworks or systems, supporting scalable and maintainable multi-agent networks.
 <br />

 ### ❓ Question #2: